abrasive/shairport/README.md

 These are the important options:

 The `-a` option allows you to specify the name Shairport Sync will use on the network.
-If you don't specify a name, the name `Shairport Sync on ...your computer's hostname` will be chosen.
+If you don't specify a name, the name `Shairport Sync on ...your computer's hostname...` will be chosen.

 The `-S` option allows you to specify the kind of "stuffing" or interpolation to be used -- `basic` (default) for simple insertion/deletion  or `soxr` for smoother resampling-based interpolation.